Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Yes.
 Full stop.

 We understand the doubt.
 Your phone is 4-6 years old.
-It doesn't have the latest camera.
-The battery probably isn't what it used to be.
+It does not have the latest camera.
+The battery probably is not what it used to be.
 Maybe the screen has a scratch or two.
-You've already upgraded, and the old phone has been collecting dust for months.
+You have already upgraded, and the old phone has been collecting dust for months.
 It feels like it should be worthless.

-But the used electronics market doesn't work that way.
-Your old iPhone has value to budget-conscious buyers who can't afford or don't want to spend $1,000+ on a new phone.
-It has value to the international resale market, where iPhones are priced much higher.
-It has value to repair shops that need genuine Apple components.
-And it has value to refurbishment companies like GadgetRenu that can restore it and give it a second life.
+But the used electronics market does not work that way.
+Your old iPhone has value to budget-conscious buyers who cannot afford or do not want to spend on a brand-new flagship.
+It has value to the international resale market, where iPhones are priced higher.
+It has value to repair operations that need genuine Apple components.
+And it has value to refurbishment services like GadgetRenu that can restore it and give it a second life.

 The catch is that your phone's value is declining.
 Not dramatically — older phones depreciate more slowly than new ones — but it drops a few dollars every month.
-The iPhone 12 Pro Max that's worth $251 today might be worth $230 in three months and $210 in six months.
-Every month you leave it in that drawer, you're losing money.
+The iPhone 12 Pro Max worth its current peak today will be worth meaningfully less six months from now.
+Every month you leave it in that drawer, you are losing money.

-This guide covers exactly what your older iPhone is worth right now, why it still has value, and why acting sooner rather than later is always the better financial decision.
-If you want an instant quote on your specific model and condition, you can get your price on GadgetRenu's iPhone page right now.
+This guide covers what your older iPhone is worth right now, why it still has value, and why acting sooner rather than later is always the better financial decision.
+For an instant quote on your specific model and condition, you can get your price on GadgetRenu's iPhone page right now.

 How Much Are iPhone 11 and iPhone 12 Models Worth in 2026?